mathewsabu04/Machine-Learning-Guide/ML_Algorithms/Linear_Regression.md

 # Multiple Linear Regression

-Now this formula only works if there is only 1 input.
+Now the formula above only works if there is only 1 input.
 What happens if we have mulitple features?

 In that case, we use this formula:

                                                 y = w1x1 + w2x2 + w3x3 + ... + wnxn + b

+This formula deals with multiple features by having a weight vector for each feature